Charles Lucas (Royal Navy officer): Details

-Lucas was born in Druminargal House, Poyntzpass, County Armagh, on 19 February 1834.
+Lucas was born in Druminargal House, County Armagh, on 19 February 1834.
 He enlisted in the Royal Navy in 1848 at age 13, served aboard HMS Vengeance, and saw action in the Second Anglo-Burmese War of 1852–53 aboard the frigate Fox at Rangoon, Pegu, and Dalla.
 By age 20, he had become a mate.

-During the Battle of Bomarsund of the Crimean War, he was awarded the Victoria Cross for the following deed:
+For his gallantry during the Battle of Bomarsund of the Crimean War, he was awarded the Victoria Cross for the following deed: